 In statistics, we are used to search for the best predictors of some random variable.
 In many situations, however, we are interested in predicting a system's behavior under manipulations.
 For such an analysis, we require knowledge about the underlying causal structure of the system.
 In this course, we study concepts and theory behind causal inference.

 - identifiability conditions for learning causal relations from observational and/or interventional data

 - derivation of causal effects and predicting the result of interventional experiments

-- understanding and application of different methods for causal structure learning
+- understanding of and ability to apply different methods for causal structure learning

 - causal reasoning